Branched-Chain Amino Acids (BCAAs) have grown in popularity in recent years, in large part, due to their impact on the muscle-building process.

-Since DOMS can inhibit your ability to perform at your best, let alone to make it to the gym at all, finding effective ways to minimize and prevent it can speed recovery and aid in performance.
+Since DOMS can inhibit your ability to perform at your best, let alone to make it to the gym at all, finding effective ways to minimize and prevent it can hasten recovery and aid in performance.

-The Journal of Strength and Conditioning Research states that supplementing with BCAAs before and after high-intensity workouts can lead to less muscle damage and less muscle breakdown after exercise.
+For instance, the Journal of Strength and Conditioning Research states that supplementing with BCAAs before and after high-intensity workouts can lead to less muscle damage and less muscle breakdown after exercise.

 4. Prevent Muscle Protein Breakdown (MPB)